leifkemp2-bjss/golang-academy/README.md

 - contents / c - The contents parameter
 - status / s - The status parameter
 - id / i - The ID parameter
-#### Web App
+#### Web App - Version 1
 ##### In Memory Storage
-To run the webapp, run the part2.exe file in the todoapp/part2/web folder, the app can then be accessed from <b>localhost:8080</b>
+To run the webapp, run the ver1.exe file in the todoapp/part2/web/ver1 folder, the app can then be accessed from <b>localhost:8080</b>
 ##### PostgreSQL Storage
 To run the database, Docker is required.

 To run the webapp utilising a PostgreSQL database, run ```docker compose up -d``` on the docker-compose.yml file.
-Then run the part2.exe file with the ```-db``` flag to tell the application to use the database.
+Then run the ver1.exe file with the ```-db``` flag to tell the application to use the database.

 To tear down the container after finishing with the program, use ```docker compose down -v``` to also remove the volumes the container creates.

+#### Web App - Version 2
+To run Version 2 of the webapp, use ```go run .``` in both the todoapp/part2/web/ver2/frontend and todoapp/part2/web/ver2/backend folders.
+This initialises both the frontend and the backend for the application.

+The website can then be accessed from <b>localhost:8080</b>, while the backend can be accessed from <b>localhost:8081</b>.

+This version of the application only uses the PostgreSQL database, see the above step for creating the database container.

 ## File Storage
 Some programs in this repository create files that are stored in either assignments/files, or todoapp/files.